ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

   }
 ```

 On the IG instance filesystem, create the directory path configured in the directory field.
-Put the file containing the IDM admin user password secret in the path configured in the directory field.
-In this example the file is named <b>openidmadminpass</b> and must be configured in the <b>openIdmPasswordSecretId</b> field in the MigrationSsoFilter filter config - See section 3.2.

 ### 3.2.
 Routes